This article is a one-stop destination for people looking for a perfect diet for dual doshas. It contains the ideal dual dosha food ideas!

 Step 1: Analyze the Digestion

-The first thing I like to look at is the digestive system.
+The first thing I like to look at to find out my dosha food is the digestive system.

 Does the digestive system have any specific imbalances?
 If so, then I suggest a diet according to those imbalances.

 Ayurveda classifies four types of “agnis” or digestive fires.

 Visham agni is related to excess Vata, but can also show up in Pitta types as well.

 - irregular bowel movements with tendencies toward constipation or loose bowel

 Tikshna Agni is related to excess Pitta but can also show up when Vata is provoked.

 - loose bowel movements that are aggravated by pungent and spice foods (cayenne pepper, garlic, onion)